Rainbow Mountain Peru – A Traveller’s Guide | How to Peru

 Rainbow Mountain Peru - Man overseeing rainbow mountain

 It is worth mentioning that there is the option to ride on horseback for the flatter sections of the climb.
 The cost is approx. 20 or 30 Soles and it would make for a nice photograph (and break!).
-Moreover, as weather can change in seconds when you’re high up, be sure to pack sun block, sunglasses, a rain jacket, a hat and wear some thick hiking socks – but also bring a spare pair of socks just in case!
-It is also highly advisable to bring a small backpack with lots of water, snacks and toilet roll.
+Moreover, as weather can change in seconds when you’re high up, be sure to pack sunblock, sunglasses, a rain jacket, a hat, and wear some thick hiking socks – but also bring a spare pair of socks just in case!
+It is also highly advisable to bring a small backpack with lots of water, snacks, and toilet roll.

 Rainbow mountain peru - sideview of rainbow mountain